stellarwp/kadence-blocks/readme.txt

 * Fix: Issue with changing images in design library.
 * Fix: Linking to numeric anchor tags on accordion panes.
 * Fix: Issue with custom colors showing twice in editor.

-= 3.2.35 =
-Release Date: May TBD 2024
-* Fix: Aria roles when using accordion layout in tabs block.

 = 3.2.34 =
 Release Date: April 10th 2024